In pictures: Hurricane Maria pummels Puerto Rico

 More than 500 residents of San Juan, Puerto Rico, take shelter at the Roberto Clemente Coliseum on Tuesday.
 Dennis M. Rivera Pichardo for the Washington Post/Getty Images

+A San Juan resident stands outside a wrecked home on Wednesday.
+Hector Retamal/AFP/Getty Images

+People pray in Humacao, Puerto Rico, on Tuesday.
+Jose Rodrigo Madera for CNN

-Evacuees rest at an emergency shelter in Humacao, Puerto Rico, on Tuesday.
+Evacuees rest at an emergency shelter in Humacao before the hurricane made landfall.
 Carlos Giusti/AP

-People pray in Humacao before the hurricane made landfall.
-Jose Rodrigo Madera for CNN

 The storm ripped roofs off these homes in San Juan.
 Courtesy Fred Rasmussen